-When criminals expose intimate data from an infidelity website everyone is affected.
+Everyone hurts when criminals expose intimate data from an infidelity website.

-A month ago a group called Impact Team stole the user database and transaction history from Ashley Madison, a website that arranges liaisons for married people.
+A month ago a group called Impact Team stole Ashley Madison’s user database and transaction history.
+Ashley Madison is a website that arranges liaisons for married people.

 Last week the group released the data online.
 It has names, addresses, personal details and sexual preferences of more than 30 million people.

 The data isn’t easy to sift.
 But anyone throwing a lot of resources at the problem will be able to extract information.
-Journalists and others have already found the names of celebrities, politicians and business leaders.
+Journalists and others have already found celebrities, politicians and business leaders.
 No-one who was a customer will be safe.

-As New Zealand online civil liberties campaigner Thomas Beagle points out some victims may even lose their lives.
+New Zealand online civil liberties campaigner Thomas Beagle says some victims may even lose their lives.

 On the human level the data breach is horrible and sad.
-You’d have to be a cold-hearted monster not to feel sympathy for those who learned their loved ones are unfaithful.
+You’d have to be a cold-hearted monster not to feel sympathy for those who learn loved ones are unfaithful.

 Less so for the cheaters.
-Many will think they got what they deserved.
+Some will think they got what they deserved.

-Yet people are complicated.
+Yet it’s complicated.
 Not every Ashley Madison customer is a selfish jerk as the story in the link above shows.

 There will be those who signed up and never had an affair.
-Fundamentalist religious types might think otherwise, for most people contemplating infidelity isn’t a big deal.
-Rightly or wrongly anyone who went as far as filling in Ashley Madison’s online form will be judged in a different light.
+Religious fundamentalists may think otherwise.
+Yet for most people, contemplating infidelity isn’t a big deal.

-It is also a wake-up call about online security and privacy.
+It is yet another a wake-up call about online security and privacy.

 Cheating as a business model

-Ashley Madison’s business is based on convincing married people they can cheat without being caught.
+Ashley Madison based its business on convincing married people they can cheat without being caught.

-It is manipulative, unrealistic promise.
-Just as Ashley Madison encouraged customers to cheat on spouses, it was cheating on customers by not taking enough care to keep their secrets safe.
+It is a manipulative, unrealistic promise.
+While Ashley Madison encouraged customers to cheat on spouses, it cheated on customers by not keeping their secret safe.

 Ashley Madison advertisements say: “Life is short.
 Have an affair”.
-In effect, Ashley Madison promises men dozens of available sex partners willing to have secret nooky.
+In effect, Ashley Madison promises men available sex partners willing to have secret nooky.

 The company emphasises it keep things private.
 It boasts all kinds of protection so that no-one can find out if you cheat on your spouse.